enderger/dotfiles/users/enderger.md

 ##### Integrations
 These plugins integrate Neovim with the outside world, making Neovim act more as a Unix-philosophy "shell".
+- `gitsigns-nvim` adds in Git decorations for Neovim
 - `glow-nvim` adds in a nice Markdown preview to Neovim.
 - `neogit` adds in a Magit-like interface for Git in Neovim.
 - `nvim-toggleterm-lua` adds in better terminal integration to Neovim.